 In 2015, the CSE brought significant changes to the categorisation and structure of its markets, with the aim of aligning itself with relevant international trends and the economic and market conditions in Cyprus.
 The new segments on the Regulated Markets are the Main Market, the Alternative Market, the Market of Bonds (Corporate), the Market of Government Bonds and the Market for Funds.

-In addition, the Emerging Companies Market (ECM) of the Cyprus Stock Exchange offers simplified listing criteria at a lower cost and is successfully attracting companies both locally and internationally, in addition to foreign investors.
+In addition, the Emerging Companies Market (ECM) of the Cyprus Stock Exchange offers simplified listing criteria at a lower cost and is successfully attracting companies both locally and internationally.
 The boutique size allows the Exchange to provide a more personalised service at very competitive fees, particularly to companies too small to list on a larger exchange or who wish to gain initial experience with EU capital markets.
 The ECM Market is comprised of the Equities Segment and the Bonds Segment, and has proved resilient and successful in the last years, despite the adverse economic climate.

 With staunch efforts to continuously improve its service to the market and broaden the range of products and services, the CSE has also amended the Council’s Regulatory Decisions and the OASIS Trading System, with the aim of creating two new markets in the Emerging Companies Markets: a Shares Market for issuers whose Registry is not kept with the Central Depository/ Registry and a Bonds Market for issuers, whose Registry is not kept with the Central Depository/ Registry.